 Mr. Schwab's first complete set of construction and detail drawings and while a project manager was created while working as the Architect intern on the Aspen Center for Environmental studies (ACES), under award winning Architect Tim Hagman.
 This project is located on Hallam Lake in the heart of Aspen.
 This is now an AIA Colorado, award winning building and features sustainable and passive solar design and construction as well as other green products and details.
 It is open to the public daily in Aspen as an environmental and wildlife sanctuary.

 Upon his return, he lived with and was a caregiver for his Grandfather.
 It was after his Grandfather suffered a series of strokes that Charles realized most American homes do not meet the needs of the elderly or most anybody with a physical disability.
-He came to believe it was nearly impossible to live one's entire life in their own home.Since 1992, Charles has been specializing in universal designing process implementation for the home and green ,sustainable housing.
-He is an active proponent of sustainable building practices, clean air in buildings, water conservation and energy saving building design .
+He came to believe it was nearly impossible to live one's entire life in their own home.Since 1992, Charles has been specializing in the universal designing process.
+He is an active proponent of sustainable building practices, healthy materials, clean air, water conservation and energy efficient building design .

-While completing the written portions of Universal Designed Smart Homes for the 21st Century in February 2003, Charles had a bike accident that left him with a shattered left humorous and an eventual prosthetic implant.
-He found his own home (not of his design) to be not at all accessible even with this type of sports injury.This experience, along with being a caregiver for his Grandfather, has convinced Mr. Schwab of the importance of Universal Design and housing that encourages easy living for people of all ages and abilities.
+While completing the written portions of the book,in February 2003, Charles had a bike accident that left him with a shattered left humorous and an eventual prosthetic metal implant.
+He found his own home (not of his design) to be difficult to use, even with this type of non-mobility, none the less, acute injury.This experience, along with being a caregiver for his Grandfather, has convinced Mr. Schwab of the importance of universal designing for housing that encourages easy living for people of all ages and abilities.

-His experience with energy efficient building and green building practices has convinced him that the combination of the two traditionally separate schools of design and practice is the prefered housing model for the 21st Century.
+His experience with energy efficient building and green building practices has convinced him that the combination of the two traditionally separate philosophies (up to this time in 2003) of design and practice is the preferred housing model for the 21st Century.